Handling a Detection

 Disable

 Antidote allows you to hide the alerts on a particular word.
 Perhaps you’re already aware that reunion is a false friend and no longer wish to be alerted about it in the future.
-Click the Disable command in the tooltip or the Ignore button in the status bar (on Mac, hold down the mouse button and select Disable from the menu) and Antidote will stop alerting you about this particular word.
+Click the Disable command in the tooltip or the icon in the status bar (on Mac, hold down the mouse button and select Disable from the menu) and Antidote will stop alerting you about this particular word.

 - The Disable command only applies to alerts related to word choice (register, regionalisms, false friends, etc.).